Batch predictions

 To submit a working Batch Prediction job, you must supply a variety of elements to the datarobot.models.BatchPredictionJob.score() request payload depending on what type of prediction is required.
 Additionally, you must consider the type of intake and output adapters used for a given job.

-Every time a new Batch Prediction is created, the same amount of information must be stored somewhere outside of DataRobot and re-submitted every time.
+Every time a new batch prediction is created, the same amount of information must be stored somewhere outside of DataRobot and resubmitted every time.

 For example, a request could look like: